hartwigmedical/actin/algo/README.md

 NOT_IMPLEMENTED | No algo has been implemented yet for this criterion.

 Once all criteria are evaluated, the following algorithm determines whether a patient is potentially eligible for a trial:
- 1. For every cohort within a trial, the patient is considered potentially eligible for that trial in case none of the cohort-specific criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the cohort is not blacklisted.
+ 1. For every cohort within a trial, the patient is considered potentially eligible for that cohort in case none of the cohort-specific criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the cohort is not blacklisted.
  1. A patient is eligible for a trial in case none of its overall criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the trial either has no cohorts defined or has at least one cohort that is considered potentially eligible.

 Note that, following this logic, a patient is only considered potentially eligible for a cohort if both the cohort is considered  eligible
 _and_ the trial that the cohort is part of is considered eligible.

+#### Criteria evaluation feedback

+Every criteria algorithm provides human-readable feedback about its evaluation.
+This is to help with understanding why a certain evaluation passes or failed, or why an evaluation could not be determined.
+Also, in case of `WARN`, the criteria algorithm provides a human-readable warning message.
+This enables clients of the ACTIN-algo module to present the overall evaluation in a human-understandable way.

-#### Individual criteria algorithms
+#### Criteria algorithms

 Inclusion and exclusion criteria can be defined as a set of rules that are combined using composite functions, to determine overall eligibility.